oscar-bender-stone/honors-thesis/source/foundations.typ

   rest: none,
 ))
 #quote(block: true)[
-  *_Finitistic consistency relies on inductively verifying proof-checkers as combinatorial objects._*
+  *(P1) _Finitistic consistency relies on inductively verifying proof-checkers as combinatorial objects._*
-]
+]<finitistic_consistency>

-This is closely tied to an equivalent notion: $Sigma^0_1$ proofs.
+This is closely tied to an equivalent notion: proofs on $Sigma^0_1$ statements.
 This involves the arithmetic hierarchy, but in short, this is the set of _partial computable statements_ we wish to verify.
-With Sergei's theorem, we obtian:
+With Sergei's theorem, we
+obtain:

 #corollary[
-  $PA$ is *serial-$Sigma^0_1$-sound*, which means that there is a PRF $t$ that, given a statement of a $Sigma^0_1$ statement in $PA$, provides a $PA$-proof.
+  $PA$ is *serial-$Sigma^0_1$-sound*, which means that there is a PRF $t$ that, given a proof of $Sigma^0_1$ statement in $PA$, $t$ returns a $PA$-proof of this statement.
 ]

 With this corollary, in combination to @equi_consistency, we can _definitively claim_ which statements are proven correctly in the realm of computatbility.
 This is key for the reliablity of the method presented in the remaining sections of this paper.
+It suffices to exmaine serial-consistency for this claim, so we will impose a _constructive proof_ of serial-consistency for theories at least as strong as $PA$.